-PMIN 3200 IDEALS II: IntegrateD Environment for Applied Learning and Skills (2 credit hours)
+PMIN 3200 IDEALS II: IntegrateD Environment for Applied Learning and Skills (2 cr. hrs)

 Integrated skills lab series runs the entirety of the didactic curriculum.
 The skills lab will employ active learning strategies such as scientific experiments, wet labs, pharmaceutical compounding, patient case discussions, and presentations in order to integrate topics throughout the curriculum to augment foundational knowledge and build the skills necessary to be a pharmacist.
 This course involves processing a prescription or medication order, the preparation and dispensing of a pharmaceutical solution, emulsion, suspension, semi-solid and solid drug delivery systems and the introduction and practice of the patient counseling skills necessary for proper use of the compounded product.
-During the compounding sessions, emphasis will be placed on the selection of proper excipients, based on physico-chemical principles, and the procedures and techniques used in extemporaneous compounding each type of preparation.
+During the compounding sessions, emphasis will be placed on the selection of proper excipients, based on physicochemical principles, and the procedures and techniques used in extemporaneous compounding each type of preparation.
 Other sessions will emphasize patient communication and advising of selection of self-care items and products.
-Prerequisites: PMSC 3122 and PMSC 3133; Co-requisite: PMSC 3233 knowledge and skills, but also possess the attributes of a health care professional.
-The course will facilitate self- discovery of the attitudes, values, and habits that form the foundation of the profession of pharmacy.
-The student will reflect on personal characteristics, learning styles, and interactions with peers to develop the insight required to develop goals and aspirations for professional development.
-Thereafter, the student will focus on career development and the profession of pharmacy at an advanced level, regardless of practice setting.
-The course will then focus on the patient and the role of the pharmacist in providing patient-centered care and comprehensive medication management.
-Throughout the course sequence, vertical and horizontal integration with other courses will occur to promote effective learning and retention.
+Prerequisites: PMSC 3122 and PMSC 3133; Co-requisite: PMSC 3233

-PMPR 3140 Contemporary Practice of Pharmacy I: Exploring Ourselves, Our Patients and Our Profession (2 credit hours)
+PMPR 3140 Contemporary Practice of Pharmacy I: Exploring Ourselves, Our Patients and Our Profession (2 cr. hrs)